GabeScott/standard-works-vault/General Conference/1972 October - To Become One of the Fishers.md

 # To Become One of the Fishers

-*By James E. Faust - Assistant to the Council of the Twelve*
+By Elder James E. Faust - *Assistant to the Council of the Twelve*

 *Given in the October session of the 1972 General Conference*